 Hon.
 David Joanasie: Thank you, Mr. Chairman.
-The warranty costs are covered to allow the contractor to operate the facility, usually for a one-year period, to make sure it is running efficiently as planned and to make sure there are no deficiencies.
-That is the warranty phase associated costs.
+The warranty costs are covered to allow the contractor to operate the facility, usually for a oneyear period to make sure it is running efficiently as planned and to make sure that there are no deficiencies.
+That is the warranty phase costs associated.
 Thank you, Mr. Chairman.